The Galton Whistle: Plot

 Surveyor Adrian Frome, one of a three-member survey team working in the jungles of the planet Vishnu, is captured by the centaur-like Dzlieri natives after his supervisor is killed and the third member deserts.
 Taken to the Dzlieri base, he finds them taking orders from Sirat Mongkut, a Terran previously lost in the area, who is pretending to be a god and has ambitions of uniting the centauroid tribes under himself as emperor.
 He uses an ultrasonic whistle than only the Dzlieri can hear to bolster his authority.
 Another captive is Elena Millán, a female missionary who had also gone missing.
 Faced with the choice of joining his captor's cause or death, Frome pretends to enlist, while actually seeking an opportunity to thwart the madman's grandiose scheme and escape.
 When it arises, he kills Sirat and absconds with Elena, making for the peak that was the goal of the survey, from which he hopes to signal for aid.
 Successfully rescued, he puts in for a transfer to Ganesha, another world in the star system, to escape Elena in turn; having formed a romantic liaison with her, he has since discovered she is an incurable religious fanatic.

 Setting

-The planet Vishnu is a tropical world occupying the same star system as Krishna, de Camp's primary setting for the Viagens Interplanetarias series.
+The planet Vishnu is a tropical world orbiting Tau Ceti in the same star system as Krishna, de Camp's primary setting for the Viagens Interplanetarias series.

 As dated in The Continent Makers and Other Tales of the Viagens and the 1959 version of de Camp's essay "The Krishna Stories", "The Galton Whistle" takes place in the year 2117 CE.